sanson0/Wildlife-Patch1/README.md

 ### Profile page
 Profile page should show the username of person logged in and all projects submitted by that user only.
 It should also allow the user to create, read, update and delete any of those projects.
 ### Add own project
 This page should request category name, task name, task description, estimated cost, estimated time to complete, image as a url address and an image description.
 All categories are required.
+Submit button should update the project.
+### Edit project
+This page should show category name, task name, task description, estimated cost, estimated time to complete, image as a url address and an image description.
+All categories are required.
+All can be modified.
+Submit button should update the project, cancel returns user to People's project page as this is where most users will want to go.
 ### Manage Categories
 This page should display if the user is an admin, displaying all the project categories.

 The admin is allowed to create, update and delete categories so that the admin can control the project categories.
+Add and edit buttons open onto a new page each time.
+### Add Category
+This page allows the admin user to input a new category name into the database when submit is clicked.
+### Edit Category
+This page allows the admin user to change a category name in the database when submit is clicked.
+Cancel button returns admin user to 'Manage Categories' page.
 ### Contact Users
 This page is displayed if the user is an admin, it displays all usernames with contact emails.
 This is useful, for example, if the admin moves a project up to the home page list because it is a good project.
 ### Logout